KobAmoah/Portfolio-Management-Blog/README.md

 # Portfolio-Management-Blog
-This is the repository for my portfolio management blog
+This is the repository for the guide to portfolio management blog [(https://structuringportfolios.blogspot.com)]